-You got to stand straight pushing your shin backwards to be able to emulate as lowest possible pitch as you can.
+You got to stand straight pushing your shin backwards to be able to emulate the lowest possible pitch you can.
 It is the dept of the voice that makes a person strong.

 You got to state the obvious things.
 If you see that someone is about to stretch, you tell the one to stretch.

-You got to make the person, walking against you on the pavement, going off your way.
+You got to make the person, walking against you on the pavement, to go off your way.
 The pavement is yours.
 It is a personal fight.

 If someone tells you a story, and you want to be strong, just interrupt midway and start a story of your own.

 There has been many men that have considered themselves to be above the crowds for whatever reasons but mostly for their knowledge, personality traits, physical superiority.
 This individual conviction has led them to stand out as they have acted in the way adequate to their self-imaginations.
 They become what they have believed they have always been.
 They have gone further than the ordinary people not because they have played the dirty game but because they have recognised a way to go at places where others have always seen a border line.

 It has been the diligence and the relentless effort put-in learning that has guided their way up to the throne; and for many this path has been the only path; to sit on the throne has been more of their destiny than anything else.